 - Plants (mint and stevia)

-Choose a container that is large enough to accomodate the size of the mint and stevia you are planting.
+Choose a container that is large enough to accommodate the size of the mint and stevia you are planting.
 Roots need plenty of room to grow so the plant has a sturdy base.

 Fill the bottom of the container with a few inches of stones so the soil is able to drain away excess water.
 This prevents the water from overpowering the roots.